 Each drawing is made with a combination of processes, beginning with the use of an airbrush to create an atmospheric base.
-The narrative and landscape is constructed in layers with graphite, ink, and gouache, stencils and collage.
+The narrative and landscape are constructed in layers with graphite, ink, and gouache, stencils and collage.

 Photo by Robert Muller/CIA